Qihoo360/doraemon/docs/ConfigurationItemDescription.md

 ### Related Interface

-- DutyGroupUrl: The interface of duty group from which we can get the user list of this duty group,for example: "http://127.0.0.1/api/get_duty_user"
+- DutyGroupUrl: The interface of duty group from which we can get the user list of this duty group,for example,"http://127.0.0.1/api/get_duty_user"
-- BrokenUrl: The interface of getting the list of fault machines,for example: "http://127.0.0.1/api/hosts/broken"
+- BrokenUrl: The interface of getting the list of fault machines,for example,"http://127.0.0.1/api/hosts/broken"

 ### Domain Name of Web-UI

-- WebUrl: The domain name of Web-UI,for example: "http://360yun.org"
+- WebUrl: The domain name of Web-UI,for example,"http://360yun.org"